saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 A lot of the Arista examples in the documentation seem to steer you towards creating and using a configuration file.
 I do not really like that and luckily, we do not have to do this.

-The following script will allow us to send a command to the device:
+We can use the following script to send a command to the device:

 ```python
 import pyeapi